carlfranklin/ScreenToolsDemo/README.md

                     int ScreenIndex = 0;
                     int index = 0;

-                    Console.WriteLine("Please select a secreen where the webcam browser will be shown:");
+                    Console.WriteLine("Please select a screen where the webcam browser will be shown:");
                     Console.WriteLine();
                     foreach (var scr in Screen.AllScreens)
                     {